I can, I can’t!

-For this reason, I had to come clean eventually and say, ‘I am so sorry, I can’t afford it’.
-My friend kind of knew about my financial hardship- but I don’t think I discussed it with them in depth.
+Eventually, I had to come clean and say, 'I am so sorry, I can’t afford it'.
+My friend kind of knew about my financial hardship- but I don't think I discussed it with them in-depth.
 I needed to trust in our friendship and believe that I can be honest and open to them about my financial unease.
 I braced myself for the embarrassing questions or tones of shame in their voice, but thankfully the worry was all in my head, and my friend responded very well, they were completely understanding.

-It’s been one year since I’ve bought a birthday gift.
-A year since I’ve gone out for dinner or attended a celebration event that I didn’t budget for.
-Admittedly that sounds sad, but I assure you it reads worse than it is.
-I still manage to maintain an active social life and my friendships.
-I have merely chosen to live in my truth.
-By prioritising and looking for other more creative ways to celebrate my friends without making myself worse off.
+It's been one year since I’ve bought a birthday gift, gone out for dinner or attended a celebration event that involved spending money I didn’t have or budgeted for.
+I know that sounds sad, but I assure you it reads worse than it is and I have managed to maintain a social life and my friendships.
+I have merely chosen to live my truth by prioritising and looking for other ways to celebrate my friends without making myself worse off.
 It can totally be done, you just have to be a bit creative!

-The upshot of all this is you are the only one who gets to choose where your money goes.
+You see you are the only one who gets to choose where your money goes.
 Once that choice is made, hold your head high and own it, be honest.
 I love what the bible says, ‘The truth will set you free’ (John 8:31-32).
-Being a BOSS of your money is owning the fact that there will sometimes be seasons where you can’t spend money on certain things.
+Being a BOSS of your money is owning the fact that there are seasons where you can’t spend money on certain things.

 Society does an outstanding job at not doing ‘money talk’ publicly.
 We talk about everything else.
 EastEnders, Donald Trump, the delays on the train, our extravagant holidays, the shoes we got on sale, but no not ‘Money’.
-Ever since I started the Boss of my money journey, I can see the discomfort in people’s face.
-I can literally hear them gulp down their anxiety when I bring up debt, credit cards, budgeting and savings.
-Or anything and everything to do with money and I am not sure if this is exclusively British.
-I personally believe that because we don’t have day to day honest money conversation with friends and family, it’s super hard for us to tell people ‘No’.
-Especially when we don’t have the money.
+Ever since I started the Boss of my money journey, I can see the discomfort in people’s face, I can literally hear them gulp down their anxiety when I bring up debt, credit cards, budgeting and savings- or anything to do with money.
+I am not sure if this a British thing, but I personally believe that because we don’t have day to day honest money conversation with friends, and family, it's super hard for us to tell people ‘No’, even when we don’t have the money.

-Consequently, saying ‘Yes’, when I should have said no to friends and family, definitely pushed me into my overdraft.
-It led me to use my credit cards, delay bills, late payment charges, not have enough that week for food and so on.
-But I know that you reading this, will make you smarter than me!
+“Saying Yes, when I should have said no to friends and family, made me go into my overdraft, use credit cards, delay a bill, pay late payment charges, not have enough that week for food and so on.
+But I know that you reading this, will make you smarter than me."